knative/docs/serving/samples/helloworld-php/README.md

                   value: "PHP Sample v1"
     ```

-## Build and deploy this sample
+## Building and deploying the sample

 Once you have recreated the sample code files (or used the files in the sample folder)
 you're ready to build and deploy the sample app.

 1. For this example, we'll use Google Cloud Container Builder to build the sample into a container.
-To use container builder, execute the following gcloud command.
-Make sure to replace `${PROJECT_ID}`
+To use container builder, execute the following gcloud command:
-with the ID of your Google Cloud project.

     ```shell
     gcloud container builds submit --tag gcr.io/${PROJECT_ID}/helloworld-php
     ```

 1. After the build has completed, you can deploy the app into your cluster.
-Ensure that the container image value in `service.yaml` matches the container you build in the previous step.
+Ensure that the container image value in `service.yaml` matches the container
+you build in the previous step.
 Apply the configuration using kubectl:

     ```shell
     kubectl apply -f service.yaml